IGPX: IGPX TV series

 The scoring system awards points to teams based on their finishing positions in a race.
 The top three teams receive the most points: 15 for first place, 7 for second, and 5 for third.
 Lower positions receive fewer points, with the bottom three teams getting 3, 2, and 1 point respectively.
-Racers who are knockedout or otherwise do not finish the race receive no points.
+Racers who are knocked out or otherwise do not finish the race receive no points.
 The first team to eliminate all three of the opposing team's mechs before crossing the finishing line automatically wins the match.
 For example, if Team Satomi wins against Team Skylark, with Satomi's pilots placing 1st and 3rd and one retiring, and Skylark's pilots placing 2nd, 4th, and another retiring, Satomi would receive 20 points (15 + 5 = 20) and Skylark would receive 10 points (7 + 3 = 10).

-Team Satomi, a crew of amateur pilots, has just won a minor-league championship, the IG-2, vaulting them into the sport's highest level, the IG-1.
-Now, the untested rookies of Team Satomi must overcome impossible odds and beat the world's most skilled and ruthless pilots.
+Team Satomi, a group of pilots, won the IG-2 championship, qualifying them for the IG-1 league.
+Team Satomi will now compete against the existing pilots in the IG-1 league.

 The anime is Toonami's first ever original television series.